Joe Biden Says He Is The ‘Most Qualified Person In The Country To Be President’

 Biden’s book is what he calls a guide using finding purpose as a way to get through challenges.
 In it, he speaks of his experience with bullying in Catholic school as a child for his stutter and watching his father lose his business.
 It was events like these that drove the former vice president to work during the 1960s for civil rights and as a public defender.

 At the age of 29 he ran and won a Senate seat, but just a short while later lost his wife and daughter in a car accident.
-He found purpose in his two surviving sons, and turned to public service as a way to bring hope to other people.
+He found purpose in his two surviving sons and turned to public service as a way to bring hope to other people.
 In 2015, Biden’s son Beau passed away from cancer, which is one of the reasons that he did not run for president in 2016, he says.

 Now, he sees a 2020 bid for the office as a way to bring hope to people once again, but he wouldn’t make the decision unless his family – including his two grandchildren left without a father after Beau died – was “ready.”